On-Page SEO

-Search intent - aka user intent or keyword intent - refers to the purpose or objective a user has when entering a specific query into a search engine's search bar.
+Search intent is the object or target a user has in mind while entering a specific query into a search engine.

-A user aims to achieve a goal with a particular keyword or key phrase in mind.
-Your task is to determine what the user wants.
+A user wants to reach a goal with one keyword or keyphrase in mind, you just have to figure out what the user wants.

 Example

-When a user searches for the term "cookies", it could refer to either internet cookies or the edible baked item.
+A user searches ‘cookies’, it could refer to either internet cookies or the food item.

 We can divide search intent into four main parts.